 The complete removal of France as a colonial power in North America freed the American colonists from the need to look to Britain for their defence.
 This set the scene for a more confident and confrontational approach to the questions of imperial defence which now arose.

 Britain had committed vast sums of money to defending its North American colonies against French invasion.
 After the war, King George III’s government felt that the colonists should contribute their share towards the cost, and instituted the notorious Stamp Act of 1765, which required that duty should be paid of a wide range of printed materials.

-Another bone of contention was the British government’s prohibition on settlement west of the Appalachian mountains, which was to be kept for the Native Americans.
+Another bone of contention was the British government’s prohibition on settlement west of the Appalachian mountains.
+This was to be kept for the Native Americans.
 The land-hungry colonials were angered by the policy.